Edventures with Kids

 Let the Games Begin

-You might choose one child to be the torch bearer (maybe a younger sibling who isn't competing in the celebration) or you might have each child bring their own torch.
+You might choose one child to be the torch bearer (maybe a younger sibling who isn’t competing in the celebration) or you might have each child create & carrry their own torch to start the celebration.

 As you hold the various events, make sure to emphasize the fun part of the games and focus on everyone doing their best.
 Remember the Olympic Creed states "the most important thing.. is not to win but to take part".